-The EU is preparing rules which would make it possible to stop payments from the EU budget to member states that do not respect the rule of law.
+The EU has adopted rules which make it possible to stop payments from the EU budget to member states that do not respect the rule of law.

-Parliament negotiators reached a provisional agreement with the Council presidency on 5 November on legislation establishing a mechanism that would allow the suspension of budget payments to a member state violating the rule of law.
+On 16 December 2020, Parliament approved an agreement with the Council presidency on legislation establishing a mechanism that would allow the suspension of budget payments to a member state violating the rule of law.

 The decision on the suspension will have to be taken by the Council acting by a qualified majority on the proposal of the European Commission.